Overactive Bladder

 drawing of female anatomy

-• Surgery: In severe cases of an overactive bladder, Dr. Brown & Dr. Brown might recommend minimally invasive surgical procedures to reduce symptoms and offer long-lasting relief.
+• Surgery: In severe cases of an overactive bladder, your doctor might recommend minimally invasive surgical procedures to reduce symptoms and offer long-lasting relief.

-There is no need to live with an overactive bladder when numerous treatments are available.
+There is no need to live with an overactive bladder.
+There are numerous treatments available.
+Contact Urology Associates to schedule an appointment to address your overactive bladder issues.